LeCaseus/.dotfiles/README.md

 ## Boot Optimizations

 These changes were made outside `~/` to reduce boot time.
-Documented here for reference.
+Documented here for reference. (or incase I forget)

 ### Kernel parameters — quiet boot